AqwamCreates/DataPredict/docs/API/Models/WassersteinGenerativeAdversarialNetwork.md

 Set model's parameters.
 When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-WassersteinGenerativeAdversarialNetwork:setParameters(maximumNumberOfIterations: number, sampleSize: integer)
+WassersteinGenerativeAdversarialNetwork:setParameters(generatorMaximumNumberOfIterations: number, discriminatorMaximumNumberOfIterations: number, sampleSize: integer)
 ```

 #### Parameters:

-* maximumNumberOfIterations: How many times should the model needed to be trained.
+* generatorMaximumNumberOfIterations: The number of times that the generator should be trained.

+* discriminatorMaximumNumberOfIterations: The number of times that the discriminator should be trained for each of generator's iteration.

 * sampleSize: How many randomly chosen data will be used from the real feature matrix and noise feature matrix on every iteration.